Sign Up Free

 Red Flags vs. Yellow Flags

 Not every warning sign in a whitepaper means you should walk away.
-Some are deal-breakers.
-Others are caution signals that should trigger additional research, not immediate rejection.
-The difference matters because treating every imperfection as a red flag means you'll dismiss legitimate projects, while ignoring them entirely means you'll accept dangerous ones.
+The difference between a deal-breaker and a caution signal determines whether you reject the project or investigate further.
+Treating every imperfection as a red flag means dismissing legitimate early-stage projects.
+Ignoring them all means accepting dangerous ones.

-Deal-breakers (red flags): plagiarized content from other whitepapers, mathematically impossible claims (guaranteed returns, risk-free yields), completely anonymous teams with no verifiable code or audits, tokenomics where insiders control more than 50% of supply with no vesting, and whitepapers that read entirely like marketing brochures with no technical substance.
+These signal deception or fundamental incompetence and should stop your evaluation immediately: plagiarized content copied from other whitepapers, mathematically impossible claims (guaranteed returns, risk-free yields), completely anonymous teams with no verifiable code or audits, tokenomics where insiders control more than 50% of supply with no vesting, and whitepapers that read entirely like marketing brochures with zero technical substance.

-Caution signals (yellow flags): a thin roadmap that lacks specific dates (might just be an early-stage project), no security audit yet (many legitimate projects launch audits in phases), limited technical detail in the whitepaper itself if the full documentation is published separately in a Gitbook, and a small or unproven team if they compensate with open-source code and transparent governance.
+These suggest incompleteness that may resolve with time, funding, or maturity.
+Investigate further before deciding: a thin roadmap that lacks specific dates (common in early-stage projects), no security audit yet (many legitimate projects launch audits in phases), limited technical detail in the whitepaper itself when full documentation exists separately in a Gitbook, and a small or unproven team if they compensate with open-source code and transparent governance.

 The Real Skill